SUBMISSIONS NOW OPEN!

-Are you or someone you know looking for artistic exposure in NYC?
+Are you looking for artistic exposure in NYC?

-Big Screen Plaza is now accepting submissions for #ArtOnScreen, a curated series of digital and artistic programming that will be displayed throughout 2020.
+Big Screen Plaza is now accepting submissions for our Biannual Open Call, a curated series of digital and artistic programming that will be displayed starting in Spring 2023.
 We’re eager to showcase work from many creative disciplines.
 Please note this call may not be best-suited for every type of artist or artistic discipline.
 However, if it matches your current artistic goals, or your work, it could be a perfect opportunity — check the guidelines below before submitting!

 About Big Screen Plaza:

-Big Screen Plaza is a 10,000 sq. ft. public plaza in New York City that features a 30 ft.
+Big Screen Plaza is a 10,000 sq. ft. public plaza in New York City located at the Kimpton Hotel Eventi which features a 30 ft.
 HD digital screen.
+Located between the Empire State Building, Madison Square Garden, and the art galleries of Chelsea, the plaza’s central location provides an ideal venue for generating exposure for artists to engage the New York community.
 Throughout the year, the screen displays a rotating collection of digital exhibitions, including photography, animation, visual art, and more.
-Located between the Empire State Building, Madison Square Garden, and the art galleries of Chelsea, the plaza’s central location provides an ideal venue for generating exposure for local and international artists to engage the New York community.

-• The #ArtOnScreen series is not exhibited with any audio, so all work submitted must be able to be viewed and enjoyed without any audio.
-That does not mean the files cannot contain audio, but please note all work will be silently displayed to the public, similar to the digital billboards in Times Square.
+• The #ArtOnScreen series is not exhibited with any audio, so all work must be viewed and enjoyed without any audio.
+Files may still contain audio, but all work will be silently displayed to the public, similar to the digital billboards in Times Square.

 • Content must be suitable to be displayed publicly and viewed by an audience of all ages.

-• Submissions are accepted on a year-round, rolling basis.
-Due to the quantity of submissions, please allow up to three months for your work to be reviewed.
+• Submissions are accepted on a periodic, rolling basis.
+Due to the quantity of submissions, only artists whose work is chosen will be contacted.
 No calls, please.